Earth-Hominid/Seeds-Inventory-Catalog/README.md

 - CSS was rendering for the homepage only.
 Chrome dev tools showed a MIME type error in the console.
 To resolve the bug, an extra '.' was required in the stylesheet link.
 This solved the issue for routes that were one deep, such as '/catalog/departments'.

 However, the error still occured on routes that went two deep, such as '/catalog/categories/herbs'.
-Thus, an additional '../' needed to be added.
+Thus, an additional '../' needs to be added for each level added to the url.

 ```js
 link(href="../../styles/style.css",
 ```

-- Textarea would not show text retrieved back from MongoDB in order to update the description input.
-The problem occured because textarea will not use text found in value, instead it used text found within its body.
-Thus, I needed to change:
+- An issue occured with textarea not displaying text which was retrieved back from MongoDB in order to update the description textarea input.
+The problem occured because textarea does not use text found within it's value (like text input does), instead it uses text found within its body.
+Thus,

 ```js
 textarea((value = undefined === product ? '' : product.description));
 ```

-to
+needed to be changed to:

 ```js
 textarea = undefined === product ? '' : product.description;